Hypervalent organoiodine compounds: Diaryliodonium salts

 Diaryliodonium salts are compounds of the type [Ar\sI+\sAr]X−.
-They are formally composed of a diaryliodonium cation paired with a counteranion, but crystal structures show a long, weak, partially-covalent bond between the iodine and the counterion.
+Considered as ionic compounds, they are 8-I-2 and not technically hypervalent.
+However, this formal view that they are composed of a diaryliodonium cation paired with a counteranion does not reflect structural reality, in which crystal structures universally show a long, weak, partially-covalent bond between the iodine and the counterion.
 Some authors have described this interaction as an example of halogen bonding, but the interaction exists even with traditionally noncoordinating ions, such as perchlorate, triflate, or tetrafluoroborate.
-As a result, other authors regard the diaryliodonia as λ^{3}-iodanes.
+As a result, many authors regard the diaryliodonia as more properly described as 10-I-3 hypervalent λ^{3}-iodanes.

 The salts are generally T-shaped, with the counteranion occupying an apical position.
 The overall geometry at the iodine atom is pseudotrigonal bipyramidal.
-The placement of ligands exhibits apicophilicity: the phenyl group and chlorine group attain apical positions, while the other phenyl group and a lone pair of electrons hold equatorial ones.
+The placement of ligands exhibits apicophilicity: the phenyl group and electronegative group attain apical positions, while the other phenyl group and two lone pairs of electrons hold equatorial ones.

 Salts with a halide counterion are poorly soluble in many organic solvents, possibly because the halides bridge dimers.
 Solubility improves with triflate and tetrafluoroborate counterions.

 In general, the salts can be prepared from preformed hypervalent iodines such as iodic acid, iodosyl sulfate or iodosyl triflate.
 The first such compound was synthesised in 1894, via the silver hydroxide-catalyzed coupling of two aryl iodides (the Meyer–Hartmann reaction):

 Alternatively, the iodane may be formed in situ: an aryl iodide is oxidized to an aryliodine(III) compound (such as ArIO), followed by a ligand exchange.
 The latter can occur with organometallized arenes such as an arylstannane or -silane or unfunctionalized arenes in the presence of a Brønsted or Lewis acid (an electrophilic aromatic substitution reaction).

 Diaryliodonium salts react with nucleophiles at iodine, replacing one ligand to form the substituted arene ArNu and iodobenzene ArI.
 Diaryliodonium salts also react with metals M through ArMX intermediates in cross-coupling reactions.

 Uses

 Sacrificial catalyst mCPBA oxidizes an aryliodide reagent to iodine(III) intermediate A. A in turn converts the hydroxylamine group to a nitrenium ion, B. The nitrenium is performs electrophilic ipso addition to the aromatic ring, forming an enonic lactam.

 Hypervalent iodine compounds are predominantly used as oxidizing reagents, although they are specialized and expensive.
 In some cases they replace more toxic oxidants.

-Iodobenzene diacetate (PhIAc_{2}) and iodobenzene di(trifluoroacetate) are both strong oxidizing agents used in organic oxidations, as well as precursors for further organoiodine compounds.
+Iodobenzene diacetate (PhI(OAc)_{2}) and iodobenzene di(trifluoroacetate) are both strong oxidizing agents used in organic oxidations, as well as precursors for further organoiodine compounds.
 A hypervalent iodine (III) reagent was used as oxidant, together with ammonium acetate as nitrogen source, to provide 2-Furonitrile, a pharmaceutical intermediate and potential artificial sweetener.

 Current research focuses on the use of iodanes in carbon-carbon and carbon-heteroatom bond-forming reactions.
 In one study, an intramolecular C-N coupling of an alkoxyhydroxylamine to its anisole group is accomplished with a catalytic amount of aryliodide in trifluoroethanol.